Google: Initial public offering

-2012 onward
+2012 onwards

-In June 2013, Google acquired Waze, a $966 million deal.
+In June 2013, Google acquired Waze for $966 million.
 While Waze would remain an independent entity, its social features, such as its crowdsourced location platform, were reportedly valuable integrations between Waze and Google Maps, Google's own mapping service.
 Google announced the launch of a new company, called Calico, on September 19, 2013, to be led by Apple Inc. chairman Arthur Levinson.
 In the official public statement, Page explained that the "health and well-being" company would focus on "the challenge of ageing and associated diseases".

-On January 26, 2014, Google announced it had agreed to acquire DeepMind Technologies, a privately held artificial intelligence company from London.
+On January 26, 2014, Google announced it had agreed to acquire DeepMind Technologies, a privately held AI company from London.
 Technology news website Recode reported that the company was purchased for $400 million, yet the source of the information was not disclosed.
 A Google spokesperson declined to comment on the price.
-The purchase of DeepMind aids in Google's recent growth in the artificial intelligence and robotics community.
+The purchase of DeepMind aids in Google's recent growth in the AI and robotics community.
+In 2015, DeepMind's AlphaGo became the first computer program to defeat a top human pro at the game of Go.
 According to Interbrand's annual Best Global Brands report, Google has been the second most valuable brand in the world (behind Apple Inc.) in 2013, 2014, 2015, and 2016, with a valuation of $133 billion.

 On August 10, 2015, Google announced plans to reorganize its various interests as a conglomerate named Alphabet Inc. Google became Alphabet's largest subsidiary and the umbrella company for Alphabet's Internet interests.
-Upon completion of the restructuring, Sundar Pichai became CEO of Google, replacing Larry Page, who became CEO of Alphabet.
+Upon completion of the restructuring, Sundar Pichai became CEO of Google, replacing Page, who became CEO of Alphabet.
 On August 8, 2017, Google fired employee James Damore after he distributed a memo throughout the company that argued bias and "Google's Ideological Echo Chamber" clouded their thinking about diversity and inclusion, and that it is also biological factors, not discrimination alone, that cause the average woman to be less interested than men in technical positions.
 Google CEO Sundar Pichai accused Damore of violating company policy by "advancing harmful gender stereotypes in our workplace", and he was fired on the same day.

 Between 2018 and 2019, tensions between the company's leadership and its workers escalated as staff protested company decisions on internal sexual harassment, Dragonfly, a censored Chinese search engine, and Project Maven, a military drone artificial intelligence, which had been seen as areas of revenue growth for the company.
 On October 25, 2018, The New York Times published the exposé, "How Google Protected Andy Rubin, the 'Father of Android'".
 The company subsequently announced that "48 employees have been fired over the last two years" for sexual misconduct.
 On November 1, 2018, more than 20,000 Google employees and contractors staged a global walk-out to protest the company's handling of sexual harassment complaints.
 CEO Sundar Pichai was reported to be in support of the protests.
 Later in 2019, some workers accused the company of retaliating against internal activists.